ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-cloudformation.md

 #### To setup a wait condition:

-First, reate a wait handler (one per wait condition)
+First, create a wait handler (one per wait condition)

 ```yaml
 myWaitHandler: